 The extract from Milne’s Land Use Map, published in 1800, shows the grounds of Chiswick House as ‘Chiswick Gardens’ while James Scott’s Chiswick Nursery occupied the L-shaped plot coloured peach in the north-east quarter of the map – they were only a short stroll apart.

 These two men with Chiswick connections became known for their expertise in growing pineapples.
-John H Harvey thought the two brothers were Scots though I have not yet traced records of their birth or family connecions.
+John H Harvey thought the two brothers were Scots though I have not yet traced records of their birth or family connections.
 However, James’ skills were particularly valued by James Justice, a Scots horticulturist.
 In his The Scots gardiners director (1754) Justice recommended Scott’s cauliflower seeds and recorded that Scott supplied him with a pineapple stove and pineapple plants shipped from Chiswick to Edinburgh: “Mr James Scott at Turnham Green London will serve them as well and as cheap as any person”.
+Additional expertise in pineapples may have come through Henry’s connection with Thomas Knowlton, for this older man was also a specialist in cultivating these prized fruits.

 Blanche Henrey’s book on Knowlton, No Ordinary Gardener (1986) includes extracts from a number of his letters, many written to gardening friends.
 They help us appreciate how highly prized pineapples were in 18th century England.
 Knowlton’s letters show that Lord Burlington valued them highly and sometimes had them sent as special gifts to friends.
 On 3 October 1738 Knowlton wrote to Samuel Brewer